Private equity firms look to pick up pieces at UK's Co-op

 Private equity also has a long record in funeral services.
 Montagu Private Equity bought Dignity Funeral Services in 2002 before listing it on the stock exchange two years later.

-Competition concerns are likely to limit interest for its foods division from bigger rivals such as Morrisons and Tesco.
+Competition concerns are likely to limit interest for its foods division from bigger rivals such as Morrisons (MRW.L) and Tesco (TSCO.L).

 Industry data this week showed the Co-op was the worst performer among the largest grocers in the last 12 weeks, with its sales down 0.4 percent compared with the same period last year.